hellms/dell-democenter.github.io/Module_3_1.md

 $CREDS
 ```

-with the Credentials <administrator@vsphere.local> / Password123!
+with the Credentials <admin@vsphere.local> / Password123!
 ![New Cred](./images/image-9.png)
 To approve tghe Certificate ( also good for refreshing Certs) use the following Powershell Code